firoagni/ai-development-tutorials/LLMs_explained.md

 4. **Add Positional Encodings**: Since word order matters, positional encodings are added to the embeddings to give the model a sense of sequence.
 5. **Self-Attention**: The model uses self-attention to understand relationships between all tokens in the context.
 It's like the LLM asking: "What do these words mean **together**?" and "Which words are important to answer the user query?"

-    For the prompt “What’s the capital of France?”, the model draws on what it learned during pretraining to understand that the user is asking for the name of a city and identifies that “capital” and “France” are the most important tokens for predicting the answer.
+    Example: For the prompt “What’s the capital of France?”, the model draws on what it learned during pretraining to understand that the user is asking for the name of a city and identifies that “capital” and “France” are the most important tokens for predicting the answer.
 6. **Predict Next Token**: The model predicts the next token based on the context.
 7. **Autoregressive Loop**: The predicted token is added to the input, and steps 2-6 repeat until the model generates a complete response or hits a maximum length.